astropy/astropy/docs/units/quantity.rst

     >>> np.array([1, 2, 3]) * u.m  # doctest: +FLOAT_CMP
     <Quantity [1., 2., 3.] m>

+..
+EXAMPLE END

+..
+EXAMPLE START: Creating Quantity Instances Using the Quantity Constructor

-You can also create instances using the |quantity| constructor directly, by specifying a value and unit:
+You can also create instances using the |Quantity| constructor directly, by specifying a value and unit:

     >>> u.Quantity(15, u.m / u.s)  # doctest: +FLOAT_CMP
     <Quantity 15. m / s>

 The constructor gives a few more options.
-In particular, it allows one to merge sequences of |quantity| objects (as long as all of their units are equivalent), and to parse simple strings (which may help, e.g., to parse configuration files, etc.):
+In particular, it allows you to merge sequences of |Quantity| objects (as long as all of their units are equivalent), and to parse simple strings (which may help, for example, to parse configuration files, etc.):

     >>> qlst = [60 * u.s, 1 * u.min]